Author: Bob Brensel | President, Pharmacist | ScriptWorks

 TSH levels help indicate how the body responds to these hormones.
 Elevated TSH levels typically suggest low levels of thyroid hormones, commonly referred to as hypothyroidism, while low TSH levels often indicate hyperthyroidism, where the thyroid is overactive.

-How Thyroid Hormones are Made
+Thyroid Hormones Synthesis

 Thyroid hormone synthesis requires the amino acid tyrosine and iodine.
 Thyroglobulin (TG), a large protein, provides the structure for this process.
 Ingested iodide is absorbed by the thyroid, where it undergoes a series of reactions, ultimately forming T4 and T3.
 T4 serves as the precursor for T3, which is the more active hormone.
 In some cases, T4 is converted into reverse T3 (rT3), an inactive form, which plays a role in controlling energy production, especially under stress.